dotfrankruan/drive-sync/README.md

 **That's it, it'll run per 6 hrs.**
 # IMPORTANT
-**I also use this thing, so I added some workflows.
-YOU SHOULD ALWAYS DELETE EVERYTHING EXCEPT `sync.yml` IN .github/workflows!!!!!!!!
-OTHERWISE YOUR WORKFLOW WILL FAIL!!!!!**
+**I also use this project, so you should delete all text below the 24th line.
+Then delete all the .sh file except `copy.sh` and `decrypt.sh`**